ArcticMC/Scenarios/descriptions.md

 ### Dead Biomes (L)
 > Every 10 minutes, a new biome will be announced as a "Dead Biome".
 If players are in that biome, they will receive Slowness 1 and Weakness 1 and for every minute they stay in the biome, they will lose 1 heart.

+### Deep Diggers (L, not comb with other potion effect scenarios)
+> Players that are under Y:-32 will receive Haste 1.

 ### Demolition (H)
 > Most of the ores/blocks, have been replaced with TNT.
 As you decrease your Y level, more TNT will spawn will spawn in more veins and frequencies.
 If you place down TNT, it will instantly ignite it.
 Enderman will have TNT in their hands and creepers and super charged creepers and more likely to spawn.
 Most of the skeletons will have flame bows that will ignite the TNT.
 There is also no bedrock in the world so you can fall into the void!!!